 Step 2: Choose Your Integration Model

-Decide whether you need a standalone scheduling add-on (if you're happy with your sourcing and outreach tools) or an end-to-end platform that handles everything.
-If your team is already struggling with tool fragmentation, adding another point solution will make things worse.
+Decide whether you need a standalone scheduling add-on (if you’re happy with your sourcing and outreach software) or an end-to-end platform that handles everything.
+Teams already struggling with tool fragmentation will only deepen the problem by adding another standalone solution.

 Step 3: Configure Interview Templates